ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 The task could be split into independent subtasks: data extraction (OCR) and data retrieval and answer generation.
 These parts can be evaluated independently to prioritize improvements based on the source of errors as well as overall solution performance.

 ***Data Extraction Metrics:***

+Pre-requirements: Dataset of scanned documents and appropriate them texts.
+(As a work around: readable documents could be scanned manually, which gives both - scanned image and ground truth text values)

 It’s reasonable to measure OCR quality separately, as in the case of poor OCR quality, an accurate result can’t be reached.
+On the first stage of project let’s skip this metrics step, calculate high-level metrics on markup docs vs scanned images, only in case of significant difference in numbers data extraction metrics are calculated.

 **a.
 Word Error Rate**